 University of Stuttgart – A Research University of International Standing

-The University of Stuttgart lies right in the centre of the largest high-tech region of Europe.
+The University of Stuttgart lies right in the center of the largest high-tech region of Europe.

 Indicators of the excellent status are the two projects that were successful in the recent "Excellence Initiative" sponsored by both the Federal and the State governments.
 One project is the Cluster of Excellence "Simulation Technology" and the other, the Graduate School "Advanced Manufacturing Engineering".
 We are also involved in a number of Collaborative Research Centers and Research Training Groups.
 The research activities are concentrated around eight interdisciplinary areas, "Modelling and Simulation Technology", "New Materials", "Complex Systems and Communication", "Concepts of Technology and Technology Evaluation", "Energy and the Environment", "Mobility", "Integrated Product Design and Production Organization" as well as "Building and Housing".
 The University of Stuttgart is going to strengthen its research through interdisciplinary networks of cooperation in order to continue to expand the cutting-edge position in these fields.